mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * [Workflows](https://docs.atlassian.com/jira/REST/latest/#api/2/workflow-updateProperty)
  * [Dashboard items](https://docs.atlassian.com/jira/REST/latest/#api/2/dashboard/{dashboardId}/items/{itemId}/properties-getProperty)

-Entity properties can be used in Conditions: enabling the showing and hiding of webfragments based on the value of an entity property.

 ### <a id="jira-entity-properties-limitations"></a>Limitations of entity properties

 Entity properties have the following limitations:

  * Entity properties can be modified by all users that have permission to edit the entity; they are not sandboxed on a per-user basis.
    This means that the same entity property can be edited by two different users.
- * Entity properties can be modified by all addons in the system and exist in a global namespace.
-It is recommended that you namespace then entity property keys for the properties that you wish to be specific to your addon.
+ * Entity properties can be modified by all add-ons in the system and exist in a global namespace.
+It is recommended that you namespace the entity property keys for the properties that you wish to be specific to your add-on.
 This also means that you should avoid storing unencrypted sensitive data in entity properties.
  * There is no mechanism to handle concurrent edits by two users to the one add-on property.
 Whomever saves data last will win.
  * Entity properties can only be modified as a logged in user.
- * The scopes that your addon requires to modify entity properties different depending on the type of entity property that you wish to modify.
+ * The scopes that your add-on requires to modify entity properties are different depending on the type of entity property that you wish to modify.
-   For example, to delete an issue entity property you only need `DELETE` scope however, to delete a project entity propecty you require
+   For example, to delete an issue entity property you only need `DELETE` scope.
+However, to delete a project entity property you require
    `PROJECT_ADMIN` scope.
  * The value stored in each property must be in valid JSON format.